serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 If you want to include Mutations in the same manner, simply copy the `query` key and follow its format to import a Mutations object from each of your Type Definitions.
 I like to do things this way to keep code tidy and co-located.

-#### Webpack
+#### Webpack Notes

-Here is [the webpack configuration](https://github.com/Saeris/Flickr-Wormhole/blob/develop/webpack.config.js) we're using.
+I do a few different tricks in my Webpack configuration to ease development.
+You can check out my [the webpack configuration](https://github.com/Saeris/Flickr-Wormhole/blob/develop/webpack.config.js) for reference.
 There are three important things to note:

 1. I specifically include the webpack config for this project highlight webpack's [provide plugin](https://webpack.js.org/plugins/provide-plugin/).
 It allows you to call exports from node modules without having to explicitly import them in the files in which you use them.
 2. We're using `babel-plugin-transform-optional-chaining`, which adds support for the TC39 syntax proposal: [Optional Chaining](https://github.com/tc39/proposal-optional-chaining), aka the Existential Operator.
 You'll see this in the code base in the following format: `obj?.property` which is equivalent to `!!object.property ? object.property : undefined`.
 Using this syntax requires using [babel 7](https://babeljs.io/blog/2017/03/01/upgrade-to-babel-7), so keep that in mind before attempting to use the plugin in your own projects.
 3. We're using a resolve alias, specifying `@` as the project root directory.
 This lets us do project root relative imports, such as `import { invariant } from "@/utilities"`.
 I really like the way this webpack helps with code organization and managing relative imports across refactors.

-Now we've built our GraphQL server and endpoint.
-It's time to fetch data from the Flickr API.

 ### Fetching Data from the Flickr API

+Now that we've built our GraphQL server and endpoint, it's time to fetch data from the Flickr API.
+Remember: Flickr's data is only accessible via a REST API.
+We've have to write a connector library to interact with Flickr.

 When I started this project, the first thing I actually put together was the Flickr connector.
 I probably refactored it about a dozen times before I got things organized in a way that I liked.

 It's now designed such that you can use it completely independently from GraphQL as a standalone library to interact with the Flickr API.
 It's also broken up into multiple parts, such that you can import only what you need to keep the bundle size down.

-Here is the [Flickr connector source code](https://github.com/Saeris/Flickr-Wormhole/blob/develop/src/flickr.js).
-The connector is fairly simple: on instantiation it creates a new Dataloader instance to cache the results of each REST call.

-This is basically a hash-map of the request parameters and the result of the fetch request.
-The `fetch` method is where the actual request is dispatched if a cached result isn't already found.

-`fetchResource`, on the other hand, is the method we'll invoke in our method handlers.
-It has two required arguments, `method` and an `args` object, which represent the Flickr REST API method string and a hash of the required arguments for that method respectively.

-The default export will be a singleton instance of the connector, which the method handlers will use as a fallback if another instance isn't provided when they are invoked.
-In both cases, we'll grab the API Key from our environment variables, which are provided to use via webpack.
+The connector is fairly simple -- you can check the [code here](https://github.com/Saeris/Flickr-Wormhole/blob/develop/src/flickr.js).
+There are two methods: `fetchResource`, which is invoked by the GraphQL method handlers to get Flickr data, and `fetch` which is used under the hood to make a request to the Flickr API.

+The connector includes a Dataloader instance to cache results of each REST call.
+If a method handler calls `fetchResource` with the same arguments that another method handler has used, it will return the cached results.
+Otherwise, the connector will call `fetch` to hit the Flickr API, cache the results, and return them to the handler.

+The Flickr connector can be called as follows:

 `getPhotos.js`
 ```javascript